August 16, 1920

 I couldn’t move for a beat.

-“How long has it really been?” was my blank retort.
+“How long has it really been?”

 “Time don’t matter here, Chap.
 What may have been a hundred years to some folk was just an instant here.
 We just had to wait until you were ready.
-Some hafta wait longer than others, that’s the test.
+Some gotta wait longer than others, and that’s the test.
 You’ll learn it all…just like you had to learn to hit the curveball.”

 Kate hooked her arm around my waist and little Rae jumped up in my other arm.
-Instinctively, I knew my parents, the rest of my family, Kate’s family, and everyone we’d ever been close to, were waiting for us just steps away.
+Instinctively, I knew that my parents, the rest of my family, Kate’s family, and everyone we’d ever been close to, were waiting for us just steps away.

 The busher in the Yankees uniform patted me on the back and chuckled.